IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/docs/kubernetes.md

 kubectl create -f flightassist.yaml
 ```

-Congratulation, now your Flightassist application should be running on `http://<your_node_ip>:30080`.
+Congratulations, now your Flightassist application should be running on `http://<your_node_ip>:30080`.
 You can go to [How to Use Flightassist](https://github.com/IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms#how-to-use-flightassist) and start testing your application.

 ## Takeaway points
 Kubernetes is a powerful orchestration tool.
 In this example we get a taste of the logical concept of clusters, creating a deployment and service binding.
 It also has the container networking features built in.
-However, as a developer, you need to deal with container image and repositories.
+However, as a developer, you need to handle building container images and managing images in repositories.

 # Code Structure